 Learn about all the glassware types with these related resources:

 Tumblers are the most popular form of beverage glasses, often seen in casual dining establishments.
-Many tumblers are made of plastic, which make them a good candidate for high volume, institutional-type organizations like cafeterias in schools, universities, hospitals, and correctional facilities.
+Many tumblers are made of plastic, which makes them a good candidate for high-volume, institutional-type organizations like cafeterias in schools, universities, hospitals, and correctional facilities.

 Tumblers cover all sizes, ranging from five ounces on the low end to more than 30 ounces on the high side.
 However, many establishments opt for a 16-ounce and a 20-ounce tumbler to accommodate small and large sizes.